hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 A DARE Envelope consists of a Header, an Enhanced Data Sequence (EDS) and an optional trailer.
-This section describes the JSON data fields used to construct headers, trailers and complete messages.
+This section describes the JSON data fields used to construct headers, trailers and complete envelopes.

 Wherever possible, fields from JWE, JWS and JWK have been used.
 In these cases, the fields have the exact same semantics.
 Note however that the classes in which these fields are presented have different structure and nesting.

-##Message Classes
+##Envelope Classes

-A DARE Message contains a single DAREMessageSequence in either the JSON or Compact serialization as directed by the protocol in which it is applied.
+A DARE envelope contains a single DAREMessageSequence in either the JSON or Compact serialization as directed by the protocol in which it is applied.

 ###Structure: DareEnvelopeSequence

-A DARE Message containing Header, EDS and Trailer in JSON object encoding.
+A DARE envelope containing Header, EDS and Trailer in JSON object encoding.
 Since a DAREMessage is almost invariably presented in JSON sequence or compact encoding, use of the DAREMessage subclass is preferred.

-Although a DARE Message is functionally an object, it is serialized as an ordered sequence.
-This ensures that the message header field will always precede the body in a serialization, this allowing processing of the header information to be performed before the entire body has been received.
+Although a DARE envelope is functionally an object, it is serialized as an ordered sequence.
+This ensures that the envelope header field will always precede the body in a serialization, this allowing processing of the header information to be performed before the entire body has been received.

 <dl>
 <dt>Header: DareHeader (Optional)
-<dd>The message header.
+<dd>The envelope header.
 May specify the key exchange data, pre-signature
 or signature data, cloaked headers and/or encrypted data sequences.
 <dt>Body: Binary (Optional)
-<dd>The message body
+<dd>The envelope body
 <dt>Trailer: DareTrailer (Optional)
-<dd>The message trailer.
+<dd>The envelope trailer.
 If present, this contains the signature.
 </dl>
 ##Header and Trailer Classes

-A DARE Message sequence MUST contain a (possibly empty) DAREHeader and MAY contain a DARETrailer.
+A DARE sequence MUST contain a (possibly empty) DAREHeader and MAY contain a DARETrailer.

 ###Structure: DareTrailer

-A DARE Message Trailer
+A DARE envelope Trailer

 <dl>
 <dt>Signatures: DareSignature [0..Many]
 <dd>A list of signatures.
-A message trailer MUST NOT contain a signatures field if the header contains a signatures field.
+A envelope trailer MUST NOT contain a signatures field if the header contains a signatures field.
 <dt>SignedData: Binary (Optional)
 <dd>Contains a DAREHeader object